thomas-gleiforst/OakvilleStudentCouncil/api/README.md

 GRANT ALL PRIVILEGES ON DATABASE ohsDevDB TO ohsDev;
 ```

-3. Quit psql and setup the backend.
+3. Quit psql and log into the database as the new user to make sure it works.
 ```
 \q
+# Log into the ohsdb database as the ohsdev user
+psql -d ohsdb -U ohsdev
 ```

 ### Backend setup